mongodb/docs/source/reference/commands.rst

    seconds.
 Without arguments, ``sleep``, causes a "read lock" for 100 seconds.

-.. mongodb:command:: getnonce
+.. dbcommand:: getnonce

    ``getnonce`` is an internal command.

    .. slave-ok

-.. mongodb:command:: getoptime
+.. dbcommand:: getoptime

    ``getoptime`` is an internal command.

    .. slave-ok

-.. mongodb:command:: godinsert
+.. dbcommand:: godinsert

    ``godinsert`` is an internal command for testing purposes only.

    .. write-lock, slave-ok

-.. mongodb:command:: clean
+.. dbcommand:: clean

    ``clean`` is an internal command.

    .. write-lock, slave-ok

-.. mongodb:command:: applyOps
+.. dbcommand:: applyOps

    ``applyOps`` is an internal command that supports sharding functionality.

    .. write-lock

-.. mongodb:command:: replSetElect
+.. dbcommand:: replSetElect

    ``replSetElect`` is an internal command that support replica set functionality.

    .. slave-ok, admin-only

-.. mongodb:command:: replSetGetRBID
+.. dbcommand:: replSetGetRBID

    ``replSetGetRBID`` is an internal command that support replica set functionality.

    .. slave-ok, admin-only

-.. mongodb:command:: replSetHeartbeat
+.. dbcommand:: replSetHeartbeat

    ``replSetheThis`` is an internal command that support replica set functionality.

    .. slave-ok

-.. mongodb:command:: replSetFresh
+.. dbcommand:: replSetFresh

    ``replSetFresh`` is an internal command that support replica set functionality.

    .. slave-ok, admin-only

-.. mongodb:command:: writeBacksQueued
+.. dbcommand:: writeBacksQueued

    ``writeBacksQueued`` is an internal command that returns true if there are operations in the write back queue when